itom-project/itom/docs/userDoc/source/04_itom_gui/filesystem.rst

 The first combo box in the toolbar gives you access to the last ten current directories, that are also saved at termination of |itom| and are available at the next startup.
 The context menu of every item depends on the type of the item (file, folder, empty space in the tree).
 A right click on a python file for instance allows to open that file or to directly execute the script.
-The command **locate on disk** opens an external exporer with the current directory as start directory.
+The command **locate on disk** opens an external explorer with the current directory as start directory.
 Additionally, you can always create a new directory or python script in the current folder.

 The file system toolbox also provides the common drag&drop functionalities allowing to move or copy files from and to another application, like the explorer.
 You can even drag a data file, that is known by
 |itom| onto a workspace toolbox in order to import that file in the workspace.